 Figure 1: Ear embryology (Oliver & Kesser, 2013).

-The outer ear consists of the eardrum (tympanic membrane), the ear canal and the pinna.
+The outer ear consists of the eardrum (tympanic membrane), the external auditory meatus (ear canal) and the pinna.
 The pinna develops from six swellings, known as ‘hillocks’ from around week six, both from the pharyngeal arches.
+The pinna is developing inferior to the jaw, and it will finally ascend to the level of the eyes.
+This is completely developed by gestational week 20.

 Anatomy and Physiology

-The ear is split into three sections: the outer ear, the middle ear and the inner ear (See Figure 2).
+The ear is divided into three sections: the outer ear, the middle ear and the inner ear (See Figure 2).
 The tympanic membrane in the outer ear is the boundary between the outer and middle ear.
-The auditory canal from the auricle to the tympanic membrane is about 2.5cm long,(BSA, 2013) and is lined with hair follicles, sebaceous glands and ceruminous glands which secrete cerumen – earwax.
+The external auditory meatus from the auricle to the tympanic membrane is about 2.5cm long and 0.7cm wide in adulthood.
+Most of the growth occurs in the first year of life.
+(BSA, 2013) It is lined with hair follicles, sebaceous glands and ceruminous glands which secrete cerumen – earwax.
 Earwax contains lysosome (a bactericidal enzyme) and immunoglobulins, and helps prevent materials like dust or small insects reaching the tympanic membrane, along with hairs and the natural curve of the canal (Waugh & Grant, 2018).